james-see/spry/README.rst

 Fixes for requests module updates that did not like white space in the beginning of user agent strings.

-Confirmed working for Python 3.x.
+Requires Python 3.12 or higher.

 WORKING SCREENSHOT (version 0.5.5)